 Please assist us by providing the following information at your consultation/surgical appointment:

-- Complete and submit patient registration/health questionnaire prior to your appointment
+- Complete and submit patient registration/health questionnaire at least one day prior to your appointment

 - Bring Your surgical referral slip and any x-rays if applicable (your dentist may send in advance)